idcmp/vault-plugin-secrets-webhook/README.md

 ## Target Client

 I have a separate project that is an example of a target client.
 It's not published yet (but if you want it, let me know).

+Targets can request the public certificate by reading the `webhook/keys/jws/certificate` path and using the `certificate` field.
+This path is available unauthenticated.

 ## TODO